The Hidden Convexity of Spectral Clustering: Basis Recovery and Spectral Clustering

-\paragraph{Spectral Clustering as Basis Recovery.} It turns out that geometric basis recovery has direct implications for spectral clustering.
-In particular, when an $n$-vertex similarity graph has $\Zpts$ connected components, the spectral embedding into $\R^{\Zpts}$ maps each vertex in the $j$\textsuperscript{th} connected component to a single point $y_j = \beta_j Z_j$ where $\beta_j = \norm{y_j}$ and $Z_j = y_j/\norm{y_j}$.
-It happens that the points $Z_1, \dotsc, Z_{\Zpts}$ are orthogonal.
-Thus, letting $x_{i}$ denote the embedded points and defining \begin{vNIPS-exclude}
+It turns out that orthogonal basis recovery has direct implications for spectral clustering.
+In particular, when an $\dn$-vertex similarity graph $G$ has $\Zpts$ connected components corresponding to the desired clusters, it will be seen in section~\ref{sec:null_space_L} that the spectral embedding into $\R^{\Zpts}$ maps each vertex $\vec v_i$ in the $j$\textsuperscript{th} connected component onto a ray protruding from the origin in a direction $\hbev_j$.
+It happens that the directions $\hbev_1, \dotsc, \hbev_{\Zpts}$ are orthogonal.
+We let $\vec x_{i}$ denote the embedded points and we construct the function